 |Student loan debt burden forbearance||Up to 12 months at a time for a maximum of three years||If your monthly federal loan dues are greater than 20% of your gross income|

-When the federal loan suspension ends, whether that’s in early 2021 or beyond, other support options will still exist.
+When the federal loan suspension ends, other support options will still exist.

-So, if IDR and interest-accruing postponements like deferment and forbearance aren’t enough — or if you have private student loans to tend to as well — don’t forget to …
+So, if IDR and interest-accruing postponements like deferment and forbearance aren’t enough — or if you have private student loans to tend to, as well — consider the following moves:

 - Seek out state government student loan aid